juagargi/scion/tools/hummbwtester/README.md

 ### Bounded catch-up after a missed deadline

 Payload packets and pong requests have independent schedules.
+The client wakes every millisecond and compares the bytes sent with an absolute `bandwidth` schedule.
+It sends the packets due at that instant back-to-back, preserving fractional byte credit between wakes so packetization does not change the long-term rate.
+Every packet is encoded and passed separately to `WriteTo`, giving it a fresh sequence number, timestamp, and (for Hummingbird) dataplane MAC.

-Payload pacing retains an absolute canonical schedule at `bandwidth`, so a late send creates debt rather than discarding scheduled payload slots.
-A second deadline spaces actual sends at `maxburst`.
-While debt exists, the client therefore catches up at no more than `maxburst`; after repayment, it resumes `bandwidth`.
+A small token bucket bounds each catch-up batch and replenishes at `maxburst`.
+Scheduler or CPU delays therefore create retained debt rather than an unbounded burst; while debt exists, the client catches up at no more than `maxburst`, then resumes `bandwidth`.

 For example, a 10 Mbps client with `maxburst` 20 Mbps that accumulates 10 megabits of debt has 10 Mbps of extra catch-up capacity and needs at least one second to repay it.
 Setting `maxburst`